Overview and Specializations

 Adult Dialectical Behavior Therapy (DBT) Program

 The Adult Dialectical Behavior Therapy Program at the Wakefield Campus is a specialty program providing DBT for adults with behavioral and affect dysregulation.
 Individuals participating in the program may be diagnosed with a range of disorders, including mood and anxiety disorders, trauma and stress-related disorder, and substance-use disorders.
-During this rotation, interns will co-lead a DBT skills group with Dr. Katrina McCoy and participate in weekly DBT consultation team meetings.
+During this rotation, interns will co-lead a DBT skills group with Dr. Wendy Fuller and participate in weekly DBT consultation team meetings.
 Interns may also serve as the primary therapist for a DBT case.
-Interns have the opportunity to contribute to research conducted within the Multisite DBT Clinical Research Collaboration.

 Child Outpatient Psychiatry Division (COPD)